Roger Whittaker

-Roger Henry Brough Whittaker (born 22 March 1936) is a British singer-songwriter and musician, who was born in Nairobi to English parents.
-His music is an eclectic mix of folk music and popular songs in addition to radio airplay hits.
+Roger Henry Brough Whittaker (22 March 1936 – 13 September 2023) was a Kenyan and British singer-songwriter and musician.
+His music is an eclectic mixture of folk music and popular songs, the latter variously in a crooning or in a schlager style.
 He is best known for his baritone singing voice and trademark whistling ability as well as his guitar skills.